 “Privatisation is where non-government bodies become increasingly involved in the financing or provision of health care services”.

-On this basis, the NHS is being privatised in a number of ways, a process that started as long ago as the 1980s but has been accelerating since the Health and Social Care Act (2012).
+On this basis, the NHS is being privatised in a number of ways, a process that started as long ago as the 1980s but has been accelerating since the Health and Social Care Act of 2012 (HSC Act).
 The NHS, once an integrated and efficient public service, has been effectively privatised by a number of steps: